1 February 2024

 About the research project

-Rapidly increasing density and accuracy of 3D point cloud data makes it timely to investigate the potential use of immersive Virtual Reality (VR) applications.
-VR offers the potential for users to transfer their acquired skills to within a 3D and 1:1 scaled immersive environment, constructed from the point cloud data.
-For example, inventory field operators have been using VR to perform inventory assessment tasks with high-resolution point cloud data acquired from the forest (Chinthammit, 2019).
-While users feel immersed and can use their existing skills in a point cloud environment, the accuracy of the assessment tasks performed in VR was inferior to the work performed in the field.
-The findings prompt the importance of understanding how users perceive and make decisions within an immersive point cloud environment.
-This research will investigate fundamental visualisation elements such as depth perception, distance estimation and structure estimation of VR representations of point cloud data of urban environments.
+The rapidly increasing density and accuracy of 3D point cloud data make it timely to investigate the potential use of immersive Virtual Reality (VR) applications.
+VR offers the potential for users to transfer their acquired skills into a 3D immersive environment constructed from point cloud data.
+For example, forest inventory field operators have been using VR to perform inventory assessment tasks with high-resolution LiDAR point cloud data acquired from the forest (Chinthammit, 2019 and 2022).
+Operators successfully used their existing skills to perform tasks in a point cloud environment: however, the performances of the tasks in VR were inferior to the standard expected of the fieldwork.

 Primary SupervisorMeet Dr Winyu Chinthammit